12/15/2025

 Opportunities for academic discussion to develop verbal English skills

-District leaders are required to use Title III funds for two required purposes: Professional development and providing a Language Instruction Educational Program (LIEP), along with providing and implementing other effective activities and strategies that enhance or supplement their LIEPs, which must include parent, family, and community engagement activities, and strategies that serve to coordinate and align related programs.
-A Local Education Agency (LEA) may also use Title III funds to support community participation programs, family literacy services, parent outreach, and training aimed at supporting Emergent Bilingual students and their families.
+Guidelines for Title III funds require district leaders to use these grants for professional development or for establishing a Language Instruction Educational Program (LIEP), along with providing and implementing other effective activities and strategies that enhance or supplement their LIEPs.
+These LIEPs must include parent, family, and community engagement activities and strategies that serve to coordinate and align related programs.

 How Do District Leaders Access Title III Funding?

-Once state leaders receive Title III funds from the DOE, they distribute money to LEAs on a formula based on the number of Emergent Bilinguals served, their level of need, and the goals outlined in the state's plan.
-LEAs must apply for and manage expenditures to support programs that improve the English language proficiency and academic achievement of Emergent Bilinguals.
-View copies of all current state plans.
+Once state leaders receive Title III funds, they distribute funds to LEAs according to a formula based on the number of multilingual learners served, their level of need, and the goals outlined in the state's plan.
+LEAs must apply for and manage expenditures to support programs that improve the English language proficiency and academic achievement of multilingual learners.
+Here are some rules SEAs and LEAs must follow:

-What Can Title III Be Used For?
+What Can Title III Funds Be Used For?

-Provide activities and strategies that enhance educational programs for English Learners, which include parent, family, and community engagement
+Supplies activities and strategies that enhance educational programs for English Learners, which include parent, family, and community engagement

 What Should District Leaders Consider When Creating and Implementing Title III Strategies?